Victor Robles Player Props: Nationals vs. Angels

 Victor Robles At The Plate

-- Robles leads Washington with 14 hits and an OBP of .487 this season.
+- Robles has 14 hits and an OBP of .476, both of which are tops among Washington hitters this season.

-- Among qualifying hitters in MLB, his batting average ranks seventh, his on-base percentage ranks 10th, and he is 76th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks eighth in batting average, 11th in on-base percentage, and 87th in slugging.

-- Robles is batting .471 during his last outings and is on a four-game hitting streak.

-- In 72.7% of his 11 games this season, Robles has picked up at least one hit.
-He's also had five multi-hit games.

-- He has not hit a home run in his 11 games this season.

-- Robles has driven in a run in four games this season (36.4%), but has had no multiple-RBI games.

-- In four of 11 games this year, he has scored, including multiple runs once.
+- In 12 games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.